Central Park jogger case: Second trial

-On appeal, Salaam's attorneys charged that he had been held by police without access to parents or guardians.
-The majority appellate court decision upheld his conviction, noting that Salaam had initially lied to police about his age, claiming to be 16 and backing up his claim with a forged transit pass that, falsely, indicated that he was 16.
-This was the age at which a suspect could be questioned without a parent or guardian present.
-When Salaam informed police of his true age, they allowed his mother entry to the interrogation room.

 Criticism of the jury verdicts

 In a 2016 Guardian article, defense counsel William Warren was reported saying that he thought Trump's ads in 1989 had played a role in securing conviction by the juries, saying that "he poisoned the minds of many people who lived in New York City and who, rightfully, had a natural affinity for the victim."
 He noted, "Notwithstanding the jurors' assertions that they could be fair and impartial, some of them or their families, who naturally have influence, had to be affected by the inflammatory rhetoric in the ads."
-In 2019 Time magazine also assessed Trump's ads in 1989 as having adversely affected the case for the defendants.
+In 2019, Time magazine also assessed Trump's ads in 1989 as having adversely affected the case for the defendants.

-In a 1991 New York Review of Books article, which was the first mainstream piece arguing that the Five's convictions had been wrongful, Joan Didion suggested the verdicts stemmed from a cultural crisis, writing that "So fixed were the emotions provoked by this case that the idea that there could have been, for even one juror, even a moment's doubt in the state's case ... seemed, to many in the city, bewildering, almost unthinkable: the attack on the jogger had by then passed into narrative, and the narrative was ... about what was wrong with the city and about its solution".

-Lopez's plea and sentencing
+Lopez's plea deal

+Like the five others, Lopez was indicted for charges related to the attacks on both Meili and Loughlin.
+He denied any knowledge of the rape in his videotaped confession, but was implicated by other defendants' statements.

 Although Assistant District Attorney Elizabeth Lederer had said she would not accept a plea deal for any of the defendants indicted in the rape case, she did come to agreement with Steven Lopez and his attorney in the court on January 30, 1991, prior to a new jury being selected for his trial.
 He was considered the final of the six defendants in the jogger trial.
 Because Lopez had not acknowledged participating at all in the rape in his statement to police, and prosecution witnesses had withdrawn from testifying, based on what they said was fear of self-incrimination or "fear [for] their own safety", according to Lederer, the prosecution's case was extremely weak.

-After agreeing to the plea deal, Judge Galligan allowed Lopez to remain free on $25,000 bail until sentencing.
 He was sentenced in March 1991 to 1 1/2 to 4 1/2 years, after pleading guilty to the mugging of jogger John Loughlin.
 Because Lopez was younger than 16 at the time of the crime, he was sentenced to serve his time in a juvenile facility.

-Serving time
+Appeals

+Four of the six—all but Santana and Lopez—appealed their convictions, varyingly challenging Judge Galligan's decision to admit their confessions and whether their confessions were sufficiently corroborated by other evidence.
+Their convictions were upheld.